 As the SUD level rises, I may find the type of experiment needs to change.
 For example, talking through things – in your own head – or with others – seems to work best with lower levels of emotion.
 You can talk things through with the support of others.
 As the level rises your attention may be best turned to diversions and distractions in the middle range.
 This will include controlled breathing, visualisation and ‘safe place’ work.

 At the highest level of SUD, the way to go is ‘with the flow’.
 Meditation and Mindfulness works for some people but look for ‘just noticing on this hyperlink as a useful way to Go With the Flow.

 Let me end this illustrated journey along the scenic route, by offering this illustration.
 It offers an explanation for the frustration I may feel as I experience the impact of change on my life.
 There is little order in it; one day I can feel confident and the next day I feel as though any progress is an illusion.

 There is reason to think that this oscillation of my responses represented by the wavy line arises from the operation of my central and Autonomic nervous system.
 The website has much to say about this and I’d encourage you to look at one understanding of our nervous system and Stephen Porges’ material as well as the information about the impact of separation and death on human beings.

 If all this feels too much, would it help to consider this page?

 Furthermore, you can find further information on the scenic route at.

-Indeed, here is a lead to a BBC broadcast on Melancholia from March 2021.
+There is a further lead relating to a BBC broadcast on Melancholia from March 2021.